 Omega 3 Rich Foods

 The Journal of Gastrointestinal and Liver Disease (JGLD) discovered that over 50% of people with IBD suffer weight loss and malnutrition before diagnosis.
-Including avocados in an ulcerative colitis dietary plan is an excellent means of fighting UC-induced malnourishment as the fruit contains high content of healthful monounsaturated fats.
+In fact, including avocados in an ulcerative colitis dietary plan is an excellent means of fighting UC-induced malnourishment as the fruit contains high content of healthful monounsaturated fats.
 Eating mashed, blended, or spread avocado can restore your fat deposits healthily if you lose weight due to UC.

-Oatmeal is relatively easy to digest for individuals with UC and is a higher insoluble fiber which helps to soak up excess moisture in the colon if diarrhea is a concern.
+Oatmeal is relatively easy to digest for individuals with UC and is also a higher insoluble fiber which helps to soak up excess moisture in the colon if diarrhea is a concern.
 Soluble fibers also help increase butyrate production which can reduce inflammation.
 In a study ½ cup of oat bran was given to UC patients over 4 weeks and it increased butyrate by 36% (4).

 Green Banana & Applesauce

 Both green bananas and cooked and cooled apples are high in soluble fibers and resistant starches which help to slow down transit and soak up excess moisture which can be helpful if diarrhea is a concern.
-According to the University of Wisconsin Health, applesauce is helpful for ulcerative colitis and are a rich source of vitamins and minerals like potassium.
+According to the University of Wisconsin Health, applesauce is helpful for ulcerative colitis and are also a rich source of vitamins and minerals like potassium.

 Food patterns that trigger ulcerative colitis symptoms or flare-ups

-Consistent consumption of foods in the list below have been shown to either increase risk of flare or symptoms.
+Consistent consumption of foods in the list below have been shown to either increase risk of ulcerative colitis flare or symptoms.
 This doesn’t mean that consuming food once will cause a flare, but more so that consistent consumption of the food may increase the risk of flare in IBD.

 Foods rich in sulfur and sulfites

-Foods like beer, wine, shellfish, some dried fruits, white bread, and cured meats contain sulfur, producing excess gas in the colon.
+Foods like beer, wine, shellfish, some dried fruits, white bread, and cured meats also contain sulfur, producing excess gas in the colon.
 Even without these foods, UC patients produce more hydrogen sulfide than usual, and they have difficulty breaking the gas down due to inflammation of the colonic wall.
 Hence, ingesting more foods with sulfur causes more damage to the colon.

 Fructose & High Fructose Corn Syrup

 A scientific study that examined the effect of fructose among people with ulcerative colitis concluded that high amounts of fructose causes can be inflammatory in UC.
-Fructose can be found in several foods, including corn syrup, honey, fruit juice, and molasses.
+In fact, fructose can be found in several foods, including corn syrup, honey, fruit juice, and molasses.
 Fructose also depletes the layer of mucus lining the colonic wall, exposing it to bacteria that “eat up” the colonic lining.
 That results in inflammation.

 In 2020, the IOIBD guidelines suggested reducing myristic acids in the diet like coconut oil, palm oil and dairy fats (6).
 This guidance is consistent with what we know about gut bacteria that we don’t like to be high in IBD such as biophyla wadsworthia which increases when these types of fat are present in larger amounts in the diet (7).